The Connection Between the Pediatric Dentist and Your Baby’s Health

 A pediatric dentist is very different than a general dentist.
 Here’s why.

 This dentist is a specially-trained pro who provides both primary and comprehensive therapeutic and preventive care for the littlest patients, aged 1 through 18.
+Somewhere like Ironwood Pediatric Dentistry is a great place to bring your child for their first dentist appointment.

 Not only do they address preventive care, but they also provide early detection of disease and formulate treatment plans that are age appropriate.